NickButcher1/kotlin-solver-for-eternity-ii/DATA.md

 # Colour Distribution

 - The distribution of (anticlockwise colour + clockwise colour) on the edge tiles is very uneven.
 Of the 25 possible pairs, only one pair does not exist.
 The others range in frequency from one to four tiles.
 - The distribution of the 17 mid colours on the 56 edge tiles is very uneven.
-Two colours occur once only, two colour occur six times, and the rest are in the range 2-5.
+Two colours occur once only, two colours occur six times, and the rest are in the range 2-5.
 - There are in theory 289 (17^2) ways that a tile can have two consecutive edge colours.
 But only 269 are actually used.